Last updated: January 31, 2023

 • Hair Salon & Black Beauty Event Outreach (February to March 2022): Black Vaccine Engagement Team Ambassadors partnered with Black beauty events across the city to hold engagement sessions.
 These settings facilitated engagement with members of the Black community in a comfortable and familiar setting.
 Two events were held with more than 100 attendees engaged in total.

-• COVID-19 Online Information Hubs for Black Communities (Ongoing): Launched in January 2022 and addressing a gap in culturally appropriate COVID-19 vaccine information for the Black Community, online hubs have attracted approximately 6,000 visitors since inception.
+• COVID-19 Online Information Hubs for Black Communities (January 2022 to March 31, 2023): Launched in January 2022 and addressing a gap in culturally appropriate COVID-19 vaccine information for the Black Community, online hubs have attracted approximately 6,000 visitors since inception.
 They are being translated into French for broader access amongst the Black Francophone population.

 Engagement Highlights 2021: